Best Ellipticals Under $1,000

-The best ellipticals under $1,000 go beyond the basics.
+The best elliptical machine under $1,000 go beyond the basics.
 With enough resources available for reasonably good biomechanics and challenge, manufacturers can invest a bit more in electronics and other special features.
 Here are a few examples.

 These receivers are more accurate than the contact grips provided on $500-and-under machines.
 They're also more convenient to use.
 With a constant readout of heart rate, a trainee can be sure to exercise within a target heart rate zone and have the most efficient training sessions possible.

-Console Displays: A common screen size in this price category is about 5" x 7", which is much larger than what's found on very cheap ellipticals.
+Console Displays: A common screen size in this price range is about 5" x 7", which is much larger than what's found on very cheap ellipticals.
 Generally these screens don't have the full color, video and touch technology found on higher-priced models.
 However, on some units these benefits are available through connected smartphones or tablet computers.

 Workout Programs: Built-in workout variety on the best $999 ellipticals helps keep trainees motivated and engaged.
 Newer ellipticals in this price class have Bluetooth connections to integrate mobile devices too.
 This supports new program downloads and lets tablet computers work as machine controllers and workout displays.

 The best ellipticals under $1,000 are basic but make the average user happy.
 Top options have good ergonomics with 18" to 20" strides and maximum resistance of about 18 to 20 pounds.
 Some have special features such as automated inclines and mobile app integration.
 The following list shows ellipticals under $1,000 with a variety of ratings.